A New Digital Deal for an Inclusive Post-COVID-19 Social Compact: Developing Digital Strategies for Social and Economic Reconstruction

 July 2020 – June 2023

-- to examine the potential of digitalisation to provide new opportunities to build more resilient states with improved visibility on informalising firms as they go online or virtual, reduce their workforce and obligations to contribute to legitimate taxation, and on formalising micro/informal firms that in turn could be visible to the state for purpose of disaster reflief;
+- examine the potential of digitalisation to provide new opportunities to build more resilient states with improved visibility on informalising firms as they go online or virtual, reduce their workforce and obligations to contribute to legitimate taxation, and on formalising micro/informal firms that in turn could be visible to the state for purpose of disaster reflief;

-- to assess the potential impact (or absence) of digital services to support informal firms, supply chains and households during COVID-19 lockdown conditions and for post-COVID-19 economic recovery;
+- assess the potential impact (or absence) of digital services to support informal firms, supply chains and households during COVID-19 lockdown conditions and for post-COVID-19 economic recovery;

-- to identify the intersecting inequalities, such as gender, ethnicity and geographical location, that undermine digital access in the informal sectors and subsistence economies and affect people’s ability to access services and relief in crises and times of fragility and help improve social inclusion and cohesion; and
+- identify the intersecting inequalities, such as gender, ethnicity and geographical location, that undermine digital access in the informal sectors and subsistence economies and affect people’s ability to access services and relief in crises and times of fragility and help improve social inclusion and cohesion; and

-- to promote democratic governance and accountability – to understand the conditions for safe, secure and affordable digital services to improve democratic governance and effective accountable responses.
+- promote democratic governance and accountability – to understand the conditions for safe, secure and affordable digital services to improve democratic governance and effective accountable responses.

 The geographic scope of this project encompasses the Latin American, South Asian and African regions and will be delivered through a Global South consortium consisting of Instituto de Estudios Peruanos (IEP), LIRNEasia (LA) and Research ICT Africa.
 The consortium partners will utilise the same methodology to deliver the project outputs across all three regions.
 More precisely, the methodology will comprise desktop research and analysis of existing survey data and undertaking new quantitative and qualitative research.

 The project is programmed for a duration of 36-months and split into three phases: